PlatformLab/ldbc-snb-impls/snb-interactive-neo4j/README.md

 * LDBC driver: 0.3-SNAPSHOT

 ## Special Notes ##
-* The Neo4j database connector is not currently thread-safe.
-Therefore, it is not safe to run it with the driver using multiple threads.
+* ~~The Neo4j database connector is not currently thread-safe.
+Therefore, it is not safe to run it with the driver using multiple threads.~~ Neo4jDb is now thread safe!
 * The Neo4j database connector does not support authentication to the Neo4j server.
 Authentication must be disabled to run the workload.